mathesar-foundation/mathesar-website/software-engineer.md

 parent: How it works
 ---

-## Allow quick access to your database – without disrupting your workflow
+{% capture subheader %}
 Use Mathesar’s open source and web-based interface to give your team direct access to Postgres.
 No technical skills required.

 Now you can spend less time creating custom reports and manually updating data.
+{% endcapture %}

+{% include page-header.html
+header='Allow quick access to your database – without disrupting your workflow' subheader=subheader
+%}

+{% capture quote %}
+Business experts relied on me to create reports for them, every single day.
+But shouldn’t developers be focusing more on supporting technical infrastructure?
+Isn’t that our main function?
+{% endcapture %}

 {%
 include quote.html
-excerpt='I experienced collaboration issues everyday.' author='Pavish Mathesar’s Frontend Developer' quote='Business experts relied on me to create reports for them, every single day.
+excerpt='I experienced collaboration issues everyday.' author='Pavish Mathesar’s Frontend Developer' quote=quote
-But shouldn’t developers be focusing more on supporting technical infrastructure?
-Isn’t that our main function?'
 %}

 ### Speed up your data workflows – using Mathesar’s open source interface